Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - What are you changing
     - Why are you changing it?
     - Link to the source ticket of the feature - e.g. in Notion
+- What is the impact and the so what of the change?
+- If it's changing data, is it communicated and approved with the stakeholder?
 - Screenshot of updated part of the DAG
 - Validation of models:
     - include output that confirms model does what is expected.
 E.g. link to in development Look, or a query that compares the data.